FEASTorg/KNEEAD/docs/pages/layout_procedure_tips.md

 15. **Release for prototype manufacturing**
     Formally prepare and release the finalized files for prototype PCB fabrication, validating the design before proceeding to mass production.

+## Other Tips

+- Use a coarser grid when doing your final pass / clean up to help align things